ecadlabs/taquito/docs/wallet_API.md

-Make sure you have the Beacon browser extension installed (the extension offers minimal features, the BeaconWallet works with any wallet implementing the TZIP-10 standard), the AirGap wallet on your phone, or any TZIP-10 ready wallet like Thanos or Kukai.
+Make sure you have the Beacon browser extension installed (the extension offers minimal features, the BeaconWallet works with any wallet implementing the TZIP-10 standard), the AirGap wallet on your phone, or any TZIP-10 ready wallet like Temple or Kukai.